 Q: How do I raise a grievance that relates to my terms and conditions?

-A: The Institute recognises a number of trade unions for particular categories of staff i.e.
+A: The University recognises a number of trade unions for particular categories of staff i.e.

 - Unite: Technical Staff